Alpari vs ATFX Comparison

 Is ATFX a good broker?

-What tier-1 jurisdictions is each broker regulated in?
+What Tier-1 jurisdictions is each broker regulated in?

-What tier-2 jurisdictions is each broker regulated in?
-What about tier-3?
+What Tier-2 jurisdictions is each broker regulated in?
+What about Tier-3?

 Which broker offers more trading platforms?

+Does ATFX offer MetaTrader?
 Does Alpari offer MetaTrader?
-Does ATFX offer MetaTrader?

 Broker Reviews